Silica Dust Exposure Objective Test Data – the Table 1 Alternative

 OSHA guidelines provide a general framework for how to go about avoiding exposure to respirable silica dust.
 Still, questions always spring up.
-We took a few minutes to talk to Jim Bohn from the Bosch Power Tool Corporation.
-We talked about some of the possible ambiguities surrounding these regulations.
+With the possible ambiguities surrounding these regulations, it requires some clarification.
 For this article, we’re looking at when silica dust exposure objective test data comes into play when satisfying OSHA regulations.
 This is necessary if Table 1 doesn’t cover your exact application.

 Silica Dust Protection Where a Dust Suction Attachment Won’t Fit